 Of course, they also appreciate how much these cases cost.
 In 2016, it came to $62 billion, more than $1 billion (not million) a week, according to the Liberty Mutual Workplace Safety Index.

 While no one can predict what type of on-the-job injury any specific person will suffer, the green-shaded insurance actuaries have calculated the probabilities.
-They even know how much each type of trauma cost last year.
+They even know how much each type of trauma cost.

 Workplace accidents broken down by frequency

 Are you curious?
-Can you guess the most common on-the-job mishap?
+Can you guess the most common on-the-job workplace accident?

 Liberty Mutual calls it “Overexertion Involving Outside Source”, and it costs the insurance industry about $15 billion per year.
 These traumas involve “lifting, pushing, pulling, holding, carrying or throwing objects.”